AntonFagerberg/duplicate_image/README.md

 The threshold, 0.1 in the example, must be a floating-poing number.
 0.0 is a perfect match and 1.0 is entirely different.
 Perfect matches will always be moved!

 ### Other
 The [metric](http://www.imagemagick.org/script/command-line-options.php#metric) used is "RMSE".
-The comparison is very CPU-demanding which motivates parallelisation.
+The comparison is very slow and CPU-demanding which motivates parallelisation.
 The number of concurrent Elixir processes will be determined by the Erlang setting "schedulers_online" which normally amounts to the number of CPU-cores (or CPU-cures * 2 if hyper-threading is used).

 ### License
 This program is free software: you can redistribute it and/or modify